apache/skywalking-go/docs/en/development-and-contribution/write-plugin-testing.md

 6. **support-version**: The version information supported by the current plugin.
    1. **go**: The supported Golang language version for the current plugin.
    2. **framework**: A list of plugin version information.
 It would be used to switch between multiple framework versions.
+7. **dependencies**: If your program relies on certain containers, please declare them here.
+The syntax is largely similar to the services in `docker-compose`.
+   1. **image**: The image name of service.
+   2. **hostname**: The hostname of the container which deployed.
+   3. **port**: The port list of the container which deployed.
+   4. **expose**: The export port list of the container which deployed.
+   5. **environment**: The environment variables of the container which deployed.
+   6. **command**: The start command of the container.
+   7. **healthcheck**: The health check command of the container.
+If the service defines a healthcheck, then the service being tested would depend on the current service's `service_healthy` status.
+   Otherwise, it depends on the `service_started` status.

 ### URL Access